Nukesor/pueue/README.md

 ### Groups

 Grouping tasks can be useful, whenever your tasks utilize different system resources.
-For example, it could be very useful to have an `io` group for tasks that copy large files, while your cpu-heavy reencoding tasks are in group `cpu`.
+A possible scenario would be to have an `io` group for tasks that copy large files, while your cpu-heavy (e.g. reencoding) tasks are in a `cpu` group.
 The parallelism setting of `io` could then be set to `1` and `cpu` be set to `2`.

 As a result, there'll always be a single task that copies stuff, while two tasks try to utilize your cpu as good as possible.